tripal/tripal/docs/contributing/pull_requests.rst

 The goal of this document is to make it easy for **A)** contributors to make pull requests that will be accepted, and **B)** Tripal committers to determine if a pull request should be accepted.

 - PRs that address a specific issue **must** link to the related issue page.
-    - Really in almost every case, there should be an issue for a PR.
+    - In almost every case, there should be an issue for a PR.
 This allows feedback and discussion before the coding happens.
 Not grounds to reject, but encourage users to create issues at start of their PR.
 Better late than never :).
-- Each PR **must** be tested/approved by at least 2 users with at least one user being a "trusted committer."
+- Each PR **must** be tested/approved by at least 1 contributor, if approved, a "trusted committer" will merge the PR.
     - Testers **should** describe how the testing was performed if applicable (allows others to replicate the test).
+    - While Tripal's review body is small, the code review must be a thorough functional test.
-    - At the Project Management Committee's (PMC) discretion, a PR may be subject to only one review.
+    - At the Project Management Committee's (PMC) discretion, a PR may be subject to a non-functional review.
 Generally these are small and obvious commits.
-    - While Tripal's review body is small, only one of the code reviews must be a thorough functional test.
     - Tripal's guiding philosophy is to encourage open contribution.
 With this in mind, committers should **work with contributors** to resolve issues in their PRs.
 PRs that will not be merged should be closed, **transparently citing** the reason for closure.
 In an ideal world, features that would be closed are discouraged at the **issue phase** before the code is written!
     - The pull request branch should be deleted after merging (if not from a forked repository) by the person who performs the merge.
 - PRs that include new functionality **must** also provide Unit Tests.